Koredotcom/docs/docs/xo/quality-management/analyze/agent-leaderboard.md

 ## **Supervisor Dashboard**

 Upon clicking any of the agents from the **Agent Leaderboard** widget, this navigates to that agent specific dashboard metrics that the user can view.

-See [Agent Dashboard - Supervisor View](https://docs.google.com/document/d/14fy5q7jKjzfdt9UZBlDvvpr3XYYM2Au03zKMVyCM9L4/edit) for more information.
+For more information, See [Agent Dashboard - Supervisor View](./agent-dashboard-supervisor-view.md).